 Keep in mind that not all moving companies can successfully deal with an international move, so ensure that the movers you hire have dealt with relocations similar to yours.
 Also, keep in mind that your movers need to work within the constraints that both your current and your home country have put in place.
 Therefore, your relocation might be much more complicated than you originally envisioned.

 When returning home after living abroad in the middle of a pandemic, your primary concern should be staying safe.
 Luckily, doing so with COVID-19 is pretty straightforward.
 There are only a couple of aspects that you need to adhere to at all times:

 Keep your hands away from your face.

 Wear a mask when spending time with strangers indoors.

 Practice social distancing as much as possible.

-Do this, and you are pretty much guaranteed to remain safe.
+Do this, and you greatly increase your chances of staying safe and not contracting the virus.
 Now, if you are a part of any high-risk groups for COVID-19, such as those with respiratory problems, you shouldn’t even consider moving.
 If you are considered at risk, the country you are currently in probably won’t allow you to move in the first place.

 When it comes to your items, you only need to ensure that they are properly packed.
 In order to do this, there are two routes you can take.
 You can either choose to pack by yourself, which means both getting the necessary packing supplies and following a packing guide.
 Or, you can hire full-service movers and let them do the packing for you.
 If time is of the essence, which is probably the case since you need to move now, your best bet is to go with hiring professionals.
 That way, you will only have to bring essential travel items with you.
 By doing so, you will avoid rookie packing mistakes, and you will give yourself more time to prepare for your move.